Comic book convention

-A comic book convention or comic con is a fan convention emphasizing comic books and comic book culture, in which comic book fans gather to meet creators, experts, and each other.
+A comic book convention or comic con (Note: Comic-Con is a trademark of San Diego Comic Convention, which enforces usage restrictions.) is a fan convention emphasizing comic books and comic book culture, in which comic book fans gather to meet creators, experts, and each other.
 Commonly, comic conventions are multi-day events hosted at convention centers, hotels, or college campuses.
 They feature a wide variety of activities and panels, with a larger number of attendees participating with cosplay than for most other types of fan conventions.
 Comic book conventions are also used as a method by which publishers, distributors, and retailers represent their comic-related releases.
 Comic book conventions may be considered derivatives of science-fiction conventions, which began during the late 1930s.

-Comic-cons were traditionally organized by fans on a not-for-profit basis, though nowadays most events catering to fans are managed by commercial interests for profit.
+Comic-cons were traditionally organized by fans on a not-for-profit basis, although nowadays most events catering to fans are managed by commercial interests for profit.
 Many conventions have award presentations relating to comics (such as the Eisner Awards, which have been presented at San Diego Comic-Con since 1988; or the Harvey Awards, which have been presented at a variety of venues also since 1988).
 At commercial events, comic book creators often sign autographs for the fans, sometimes in exchange for a fixed appearance fee, and may sometimes draw illustrations for a per-item fee.
 Commercial conventions are usually quite expensive and are hosted in hotels.
 This represents a change for comic book conventions, which were traditionally more oriented toward comic books as a mode of literature, and maintained less differentiation between professional and fan.